 Dental implant placement in The Woodlands can range from extremely straightforward to quite complex.
 Simple implant therapies can actually be completed with a small amount of local anesthetic, due to their minimally-invasive nature.

 You might think that getting dental implants requires extensive and complex surgery.
 While some cases are more challenging because of additional factors, not all of them are.
 Especially if you’re planning to have a tooth removed or only recently just lost one.

 For those individuals who may have extensive bone loss, a history of gum disease, or require sinus surgery, we can still help.
-Although your implant may not be as “simple” as others, it’s still an area of care that Dr. Saunders specializes in.
+Although your implant may not be as “simple” as others, it’s still an area of care.

 8. Today’s Implants Provide the Best Return on Investment

 When it comes to maximizing your investment in your smile, Conroe dental implants are second to none.
 They outlast and outperform every other type of restoration in the modern dental practice.
 Unlike other types of dental work, implants are the only ones out there with the potential to last the entire rest of your life (or at least decades on end.)

 You might be asking, “how can dental implants be the more affordable option?”
 Even if they do require a slightly higher investment initially, you have to look at the overall course of your smile’s lifespan.
 Treatments like traditional bridges (anchored over natural teeth) or removable dentures have to be changed out every several years.
 Each time you update something like a conventional bridge, it requires re-treating the supporting tooth and altering its integrity.
 Over time all of that alteration could lead to additional loss of teeth.
 Ever update costs additional amounts of money.